Abteilung ISM / ILO - Bereich Seearbeitsrecht

 - Collective bargaining agreements

-- German and foreign maritime labour law
+- Foreign maritime labour law

 - They assert their maritime lienor's rights.
 We have compiled an Information on maritime lienor's rights according to German law.